1996–97 Minnesota Timberwolves season: Off-season

-The 1996–97 Minnesota Timberwolves season was the eighth season for the Minnesota Timberwolves in the National Basketball Association.
-The Timberwolves received the fifth overall pick in the 1996 NBA draft, and selected shooting guard Ray Allen from the University of Connecticut, but soon traded him to the Milwaukee Bucks in exchange for point guard, and top draft pick Stephon Marbury out of Georgia Tech University.

-The team also acquired James Robinson from the Portland Trail Blazers, and second-year center Cherokee Parks from the Dallas Mavericks, while signing free agents, rookie center Dean Garrett, second-year guard Chris Carr, and Stojko Vrankovic during the off-season.
+The Timberwolves received the fifth overall pick in the 1996 NBA draft, and selected shooting guard Ray Allen from the University of Connecticut; however, the team soon traded Allen to the Milwaukee Bucks in exchange for rookie point guard, and first-round draft pick Stephon Marbury out of Georgia Tech University on draft day.
+During the off-season, the team acquired James Robinson from the Portland Trail Blazers, and second-year center Cherokee Parks from the Dallas Mavericks, while signing free agents, rookie center Dean Garrett, second-year guard Chris Carr, and Stojko Vrankovic.
 However, Michael Williams would miss the entire regular season due to a strained plantar fascia in his left heel.